travigd/documentation/http-api/3.0.0/reading-streams.md

 ## Reading All Events

-There is a special paged feed for all events that is named $all.
+There is a special paged feed for all events that is named `$all`.
 The same paged form of reading described above can be used to read all events for the entire node by pointing the stream at `/streams/$all`.
 As it is just a stream in the system, all other things can be done with it (e.g. headers/embed body/etc).
 You are not however allowed to post to this stream.

 ```
 ouro@ouroboros:~/src/retrospective/research/stupidmono$ curl -i http://127.0.0.:2113/streams/%24all